-From sustainable fashion and recyclable clothes, to how social media has become the new shop window, we were curious what the latest sentiments are as it relates to clothing.
-So we surveyed 24,000 members of the Influenster Community to find out for ourselves.
+From sustainable fashion and recyclable clothes, to how social media has become the new shop window, we were curious what the latest consumer sentiments are as related to clothing.
+So we surveyed 24,000 members of the Influenster Community to discover the latest apparel trends on the rise.

 Almost 40% of respondents said they’re still shopping just as much as before the pandemic, and 17% are shopping even more.
 But what are they buying?
 And how are they buying?
 Let’s take a look at this year’s apparel trends.

 A noticeable shift towards sustainability

 Sustainability is a growing trend and apparel is no different.
 Last year, consumers purchased more sustainable products than in 2019, and they plan to let sustainability drive future purchase decisions.
 Our survey revealed that 69% of shoppers felt “eco-friendly” and “sustainability” are very important or somewhat important when buying apparel, and 35% intentionally purchase clothing made from sustainable or recyclable fabric.

 Younger shoppers are for sure more aware of sustainable fashion and willing to invest in it.
 50% of Gen Z and millennial consumers will pay more for sustainable clothing, while Gen X and baby boomers won’t.
 European consumers are also more likely to pay more for sustainable clothing than U.S. shoppers.

 And over half of respondents (56%) stated that they always or sometimes recycle their clothes after use.

 To encourage more purchases, shoppers think sustainable fashion brands should offer more discounts, gift cards, or gifts, and provide more information about the items, such as how to wash them and where they’re made.